hundredyearfarms/Hundred-Year-Farms/README.md

 - [Commercial scale heat, electricity, and char](https://www.reset-energy.com/en/syngasmart-plants-use-cases-applications-and-benefits/)
 - [Farm scale 25kW heat, electricity, and char](https://www.allpowerlabs.com/products/product-overview)

-However, while the core technology is mature and proven, practical systems generally remain cost-prohibitive.
+However, while the core technology is mature and proven, practical systems todasy are generally cost-prohibitive.
 Some cost-reduction will be achieved over the next few decades through improvements to equipment, but these reductions are likely to be marginal and slow.
-The more significant cost reduction opportunities are likely to be those from:
+Faster and more significant cost reduction opportunities are likely to be those from:

 1. Improved system integration that provides all utility services as illustrated above.
-1. Using Smart Contract platforms to lower the cost of capital and administrative overhead.
+1. Using Smart Contract platforms to lower the cost of project capital and administrative overhead.

 Of these two, the smart (automated) contracts are judged to be the most important and, if successful, could make carbon-negative technologies in general more cost competitive and thus increase the rate of carbon sequestration.
 The paper listed below from the US Federal Reserve, the OASIS Standards Body - Baseline Protocol, and the Ernst & Young blockchain intiative summarize the opportunities and tools most relevant to our project.